Kartik Narayan

 My specific

-research interests include multimodal LLMs, unified vision models, parameter-efficient
+research interests include multimodal LLMs, video generation, face forensics,

 fine-tuning,